mmuratarat/mmuratarat.github.io/_pages/faq.md

 $L_{1}$ penalizes sum of absolute value of weights. $L_{1}$ has a sparse solution. $L_{1}$ has multiple solutions. $L_{1}$ has built in feature selection. $L_{1}$ is robust to outliers. $L_{1}$ generates model that are simple and interpretable but cannot learn complex patterns.

 $L_{2}$ regularization penalizes sum of square weights. $L_{2}$ has a non sparse solution. $L_{2}$ has one solution. $L_{2}$ has no feature selection. $L_{2}$ is not robust to outliers. $L_{2}$ gives better prediction when output variable is a function of all input features. $L_{2}$ regularization is able to learn complex data patterns.

+#### What is curse of dimensionality?

+As the number of features (dimensionality) increases, the data becomes relatively more sparse and often exponentially more samples are needed to make statistically significant predictions.

+Curse of Dimensionality refers to the fact that many problems that do not exist in low-dimensional space arise in high-dimensional space.
+It makes it very difficult to identify the patterns in the data without having plenty of training data because of sparsity of training data in the high dimensional space.

+Imagine going from a $10 \times 10$ grid to a $10 \times 10 \times 10$ grid.
+We want ONE sample in each '$1 \times 1$ square', then the addition of the third parameter requires us to have 10 times as many samples (1000) as we needed when we had 2 parameters (100).

+High-dimensional datasets are at risk of being very sparse: most training instances are likely to be far away from each other.
+Of course, this also means that a new instance will likely be far away from any training instances, making predictions much less reliable than in lower dimensions , since they will be based on much larger extrapolations.
+In short, the more dimensions the training set has, the greater the risk of overfitting it.

+In theory, one solution to the curse of dimensionality could be to increase the size of the training set to reach a sufficient density of training instances.
+Unfortunately, in practice, the number of training instances required to reach a given density grows exponentially with the number of dimensions.

+Linear models with no feature selection or regularization, kNN, Bayesian models are models that are most affected by curse of dimensionality.
+Models that are less affected by the curse of dimensionaliy are regularized models, random forest, some neural networks, stochastic models (e.g. monte carlo simulations).

 #### Why is dimension reduction important?